Ciprofloxacin for infection Ciproxin

 If you have any questions about this medicine, ask your pharmacist.

-- Manufacturer's PIL, Ciproxin® Tablets 500 mg; Bayer plc, The electronic Medicines Compendium.
-Dated March 2017.
+Manufacturer's PIL, Ciprofloxacin tablets 500 mg; Dr Reddy's Laboratories (UK) Ltd, The electronic Medicines Compendium.
+Dated November 2020.